-- 1. With the engine turned off, place the outboard in either the operating position (vertical) or in a tilted position. - 2.
-Remove the flush connector from the bottom cowl. - Remove the cover from the flush connector and thread a water hose into the flush connector.
+- 1. With the engine turned off, place the outboard in either the operating position (vertical) or in a tilted position. - Disconnect the flush connector from the fitting on the bottom cowl.

+3. Thread a water hose into the flush fitting.

-- 4. Turn on the water tap (1⁄2 maximum) and let the water flush through the cooling system for about 15 minutes. - 5.
-When flushing is complete, turn off the water and disconnect the water hose. - 6.
-Install the cover on the flush connector.
-Place the flush connector back into the bottom cowl.
+- 4. Turn on the water tap (1/2 maximum) and let the water flush through the cooling system for about 15 minutes. - 5.
+When flushing is complete, turn off water and disconnect the water hose. - 6.
+Install the flushing connector to the fitting on the bottom cowl.
+Tighten the connector securely.

-Top Cowl Removal and Installation REMOVAL
+Cowl Removal and Installation

+COWL REMOVAL